johnzhang1051/discordant-transcript-resubmission/Tsoi/README.md

 # Tsoi

 * In this folder, we merge the Tsoi transcript-MITF correlations and the CCLE correlations, to ensure that the transcript expression correlations we're seeing are consistent among different datasets
+* We ran Pearson + Spearman correlations on transcript-MITF, filtered to only correlations >=0.5, then merged with the CCLE discordant transcripts
 * This increases confidence that our results aren't due to random occurences weird expression data

 ## This folder has the following steps: